imrahul1/MIDAS-Internship/README.md

 Using product reviews as well.
 They too may provide some clues

 <h2> For visualization </h2>
-we can have a wordcloud, confusion matrix, barplots indicating most used words.
+we can have a wordcloud, barplots indicating most used words.

+<h2> Evaluation </h2>
+I have used the confusion matrix for it.